reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 date: 2020-08-15 06:00:00 +1100
 modified: 2020-08-15 06:00:00 +1100
 author: pratikdas
-excerpt: "Logging forms the bedrock of any well-written application.
-We look at the logging capabilities in spring boot along with the specific configurations required for different application management functions. "
+excerpt: "Logging is the bedrock for analysis if anything goes wrong, or even to see that everything is in order.
+In this tutorial, we look at the logging capabilities in Spring Boot to see what we can do with it and how we can customize it."
 image:
   auto: 0074-stack
 ---
-Logging forms an important part of development.
-A good percentage of our source code is log statements.
-They capture a footprint of the application execution which we refer post-facto to investigate any normal or unexpected behavior.
+Logging is an important part of development.
+Log statements capture a footprint of the application execution which we refer to after the fact to investigate any normal or unexpected behavior.

 Observability tools monitor the logs in real-time to gather important metrics useful for both business and operations.
 Developers use logs for debugging and tracing and even to capture important events for build and test runs in CI/CD pipelines.

-Like many good things, Spring Boot comprises an implementation of a logger in its opinionated framework.
+Spring Boot includes an implementation of a logger in its opinionated framework.
 This article is an in-depth guide into configuring logging with Spring Boot with a focus on the different techniques of using logging for several application management functions.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-logging-dtls" %}

 ## Default Logger In Spring Boot

-***The default logger configuration in Spring Boot is a logback implementation at info level for logging the output to console.*** Let us see this behaviour in action by creating a Spring Boot application.
-We generate a minimal application named SpringLogger with just the web dependency using starter.spring.io.
-Next we add some log statements to the application class file - SpringLoggerApplication:
+**The default logger configuration in Spring Boot is a logback implementation at info level for logging the output to console.**

+Let's see this behaviour in action by creating a Spring Boot application.
+We generate a minimal application with just the web dependency using start.spring.io.
+Next we add some log statements to the application class file:

 ```java
 @SpringBootApplication